najeira/flutter-store-builder/README.md

 Create a `Store` to holds the state of the app.

-Generally, provide the [Store] for wigets tree at the root of the app.
+Generally, provide the `Store` for wigets tree at the root of the app.
-You can use `StoreProvider` fot that.
+You can use `StoreProvider` for that.

 ```dart
 StoreProvider<int>(